snikch/jquery.dirtyforms/README.md

 				// Bind Events

 				// By default, BlockUI binds the Enter key to the first button,
-				// which would be the continue button in our case.
+				// which would be the proceed button in our case.
 So, we need
-				// to take control and bind it to the cancel action instead to
+				// to take control and bind it to the stay action instead to
 				// prevent it from being a dangerous key. choice.bindEnterKey = true;

 				// Bind both buttons to the appropriate actions.
 				// Also bind the overlay so if the user clicks outside the dialog,
-				// it closes and stays on the page (optional). choice.cancelSelector = '.dirty-dialog .dirty-cancel,.blockOverlay';
+				// it closes and stays on the page (optional). choice.staySelector = '.dirty-dialog .dirty-stay,.blockOverlay';
-				choice.continueSelector = '.dirty-dialog .dirty-continue';
+				choice.proceedSelector = '.dirty-dialog .dirty-proceed';
 			},
 			close: function () {
 				$.unblockUI();